-The Adobe[®] Photoshop[®] Lightroom[®] 5 Classroom in a Book[TM] course presents students with tips, techniques, and solutions to help them get the most out of Adobe Photoshop Lightroom.
-These Instructor Notes are intended to complement the information in the Adobe Photoshop Lightroom 5 Classroom in a Book.
+The Adobe® Photoshop® Lightroom® CC / Lightroom 6 Classroom in a Book® course presents students with tips, techniques, and workflow solutions that will help them to get the most out of Adobe Photoshop Lightroom.

-These notes are organized to follow the sequence of instruction in the lessons; however, the intention is not to expand on each and every exercise but rather to point out potential teaching opportunities not specifically covered in the lesson or areas where students might easily be confused.
+These Instructor Notes are intended to complement the lessons and exercises in the Adobe Photoshop Lightroom CC (2015 release) / Lightroom 6 Classroom in a Book; although they are organized to follow the sequence of instruction in the lessons, the intention is not to expand on each and every exercise but rather to point out potential teaching opportunities not specifically covered in the lessons and areas where students might easily be confused.